-Who should use these guidelines: ABA volunteers and staff, ABA members and members of the public
+Who should use this policy: ABA volunteers and staff, ABA members and members of the public

-When these guidelines should be used: When accessing and using ABA social media spaces
+When this policy should be used: When accessing and using ABA social media spaces

 Using ABA Social media spaces

 The ABA provides its online services, including ABA-managed spaces on third- party platforms (eg. Facebook, Instagram, LinkedIn, and Twitter), on the following terms.
 By continuing to access ABA social media spaces, you agree to be bound by the terms outlined below and any additional terms (including Group Rules) outlined within the group platform.

 Please check this page regularly so you are aware of any updates to the terms.
 If you do not agree with any of the terms, as updated or amended, please do not join the group.